elec-e8408-mini-project-2025/project-documentation/design-report.md

 This documentation should be used with the SRS and the User Manual, both included in the final submission of Hiking Band System version 1.0 submission.
 Much of the techical details are documented in the SRS document and the User Manual contains instruction on how to use the system with screenshots providing visual context.

+{{< pagebreak >}}

 # List of dependencies

+## LilyGo T-Watch

+The LilyGO T-Watch application is an Arduino application.
+The project officially supports LilyGo T-Watch V2, but MAY also work with V3 with configuration adjustment.
+Some code segments in source code are dependent on the chosen smartwatch version.

+The smartwatch development has the following dependencies

+- arduino-cli v.
+1.1
+- esp32 libraries v.
+2.0.14
+- python 3.10 or greater
+- pyserial 3.5

 ## Web application